Mick Foley: Early career (1986–1989)

 Foley formally trained at Dominic DeNucci's wrestling school in Freedom, Pennsylvania, driving several hours weekly from his college campus in Cortland, New York.
 He debuted on June 23, 1986, in Clarksburg, West Virginia, under the ring name "Cactus Jack".
 In addition to appearing on DeNucci's cards, Foley and several other students also took part in some squash matches as jobbers for World Wrestling Federation TV tapings of Prime Time Wrestling, WWF Wrestling Challenge and Superstars of Wrestling, where Foley wrestled under the ring names "Jack Foley" and "Nick Foley."
-Notably, a ring announcer once mispronounced Foley's last name as "Faley" before a match against Kamala on a 1987 episode of WWF Wrestling Challenge.
 In another match (the second episode of Superstars), Foley and Les Thornton faced the British Bulldogs, during which the Dynamite Kid (who had a long earned reputation as a stiff worker in the ring) clotheslined Foley with such force that he was unable to eat solid food for several weeks.
 During these squash matches, Foley also faced other top-level talents at the time, such as Hercules Hernandez.
 His run would not last long, as he had not signed a contract with the promotion at the time.
 During this run, he was also billed from different hometowns and at different weights.

 After two years of relative obscurity on the independent circuit, Foley began receiving offers from various regional promotions, including Bill Watts' Universal Wrestling Federation (UWF).
 In 1988, he joined the Memphis, Tennessee–based Continental Wrestling Association (CWA), where he teamed with Gary Young as part of the Stud Stable.
 Cactus and Young briefly held the CWA Tag Team Championship in late 1988.
 In November 1988, Foley left the CWA for the Texas-based World Class Wrestling Association (WCWA).
 In the WCWA, "Cactus Jack", billed as "Cactus Jack Manson", was a major part of Skandor Akbar's stable (the addition of "Manson" to Foley's name, due to its implied connection to Charles Manson, made him uncomfortable).
 Foley also won several titles, including the WCWA World Light Heavyweight Championship and WCWA World Tag Team Championship.
 He left the company in August 1989 after losing a loser leaves town match to Eric Embry in nine seconds.
 He then briefly competed in Alabama's Continental Wrestling Federation.